Momentum-Team-17/course/phase3-fe/search.md

 https://itunes.apple.com/search?term=jack+johnson
 ```

 Here's how you might make a request that uses query params using [Axios](https://github.com/axios/axios#request-config).
 Note: this example depends on `searchTerm` and `token` being defined in your code.
+You'll need an input element in otder for your user to type in their search term, and you'll need to use that input in your React component.

 ```js
 axios.get('https://drf-library-api.herokuapp.com/api/books',